juribeparada/homebrew-isce/README.md

 The best way to debug for issues during ISCE source code compilation, it is looking at the Homebrew logs.
 Please see at ~/Library/Logs/Homebrew/isce/ for log files.
 For example:

 - config.log: scons configuration log, useful to see why scons can't detect a particular dependence.
-- 01.python3: cython installation log
+- 01.python3: cython installation log.
 - 02.scons: complete scons output log during ISCE compilation, useful to find compilation issues.
 For example, during an ISCE compilation ("brew install --build-from-source isce"), it is a good idea to see the scons log on a separated Terminal window with:

         tail -f ~/Library/Logs/Homebrew/isce/02.scons